What job seekers and workers should do — short, medium & long term

 **Next 1-3 months**

-Use local and online learning together - the island's distance from mainland training makes flexible learning essential.
-Start with UCM for local part-time or evening options, then add online courses to build consistency.
+Use local and online learning now - the island's distance from the mainland makes flexible learning essential.
+Look at UCM for part-time and evening options, and combine that with online study so you can build skills without waiting for off-island access.

 Medium Term